-- NextGen- Used for placement of students into the appropriate levels of English, Math and Reading, is available free of charge on a regularly scheduled basis or by appointment. - Test of Essential Academic Skills (TEAS) Test - Given to students applying to Southeastern's Practical Nursing program or the Associate Degree in Nursing program.
-There is a charge for this test and an appointment must be scheduled in advance
+- NextGen Accuplacer Test- Used for placement of students into the appropriate levels of English, Math and Reading, is available free of charge by appointment. - Test of Essential Academic Skills (TEAS) Test Given to students applying to Southeastern's Practical Nursing program or the Associate Degree in Nursing program.
+There is a charge for this test and an appointment must be scheduled in advance.
+TEAS tests are offered from September March at specific dates and times.
+Registration is required.
+The schedule will be posted on the SIC website. - Professional Exam Given to individuals applying to be a teacher's aide.
+This exam requires advance payment and an appointment.
+Call or email the Student Success Center at 618-292-5400 EXT 2442 or email testing@sic.edu for an appointment. - CLEP (College Level